-4.5 Speaking to Motions and Amendments
+4.6 Speaking to Motions and Amendments

-- 4.5.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded. - 4.5.2 The order of speakers will be: - a) the Councillor moving the motion; - b) Councillors alternatively against and for the motion; once alternative speakers are exhausted, as determined by the Chairperson; - c) the mover of the motion has the final right of reply, provided there has been a speaker against the motion or amendment. - 4.5.3 The mover of an amendment to a motion has no right of reply. - 4.5.4 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 4.5.5 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 4.5.6 Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 4.5.7 Each speaker shall be restricted to not more than five (5) minutes unless permission from the meeting to extend this time has been granted. - 4.5.8 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority.
+- 4.6.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded. - 4.6.2 The mover of a motion is taken to be in favour of the motion so moved, unless the mover is moving the motion for the purpose of debate (which must be stated). - 4.6.3 The order of speakers will be: - a) the Councillor moving the motion; - b) other Councillors as signified and in the order determined by the Chairperson;

+then once other speakers are exhausted, as determined by the Chairperson;

+- c) the mover of the motion has the final right of reply, provided there has been a speaker against the motion or amendment. - 4.6.4 The mover of an amendment to a motion has no right of reply. - 4.6.5 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 4.6.6 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 4.6.7 A Councillor will be given the opportunity to speak at least once on the motion or amendment.
+The Chairperson may allow a Councillor to speak more than once if providing further information or clarification, or to raise a new matter related to the motion or amendment. - 4.6.8 Each speaker shall be permitted a reasonable length of time to speak, at the discretion of the Chairperson. - 4.6.9 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority.

-4.6 Method of taking vote
+4.7 Method of taking vote

-- 4.6.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 4.6.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 4.6.3 Councillors will vote by a show of hands.

-- 4.6.4 When the Chairperson calls for a vote and a Councillor present does not cast a vote (abstains), the Councillor is taken to have voted in the negative in accordance with section 260 2(d) of the Regulation. - 4.6.5 The Chairperson shall declare the result of a vote as soon as it has been determined.
+- 4.7.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 4.7.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 4.7.3 Councillors will vote by a show of hands. - 4.7.4 When the Chairperson calls for a vote and a Councillor present does not cast a vote (abstains), the Councillor is taken to have voted in the negative in accordance with section 254E(c) of the Regulation. - 4.7.5 The Chairperson shall declare the result of a vote as soon as it has been determined.

-4.7 Recording the vote
+4.8 Recording the vote